 - Are there any new marketing insights that can be implemented or tested?

-- Is my site quick and easy to read and does it serve its intended purpose as well as it could?
+- Is my WordPress website quick and easy to read and does it serve its intended purpose as well as it could?

-The answer to these questions is not so easy.
-That's why today I'll show you three points where you can start to critically question your page concept.
+Answering these questions is not that easy.
+That's why I'll show you three points today where you can start to critically question your page concept.

 Three areas are particularly interesting.
-And with all three you can optimize the effect and the conversions of your sites :
+And with all three, you can optimise the impact and conversions of your WordPress website:

 - General reception patterns and what they mean for your layout